webstrasuite/.github/profile/README.md

-## What is Webstra Services?
+## What is Webstra Suite?
 Well, it's just an GithHub Organization that I have created to organize some of my personal (portfolio) projects into one application which will be hosted in Kubernetes.
 The idea was to have a few simple web applications which are  hosted in a single environment with one login for all applications.
 I hope it will become a nice little set of tools for myself (and others if they are interested in using them).
 Furthermore, the project doubles as a larger scale portfolio which I can use to show off some of my work.

 ## Can you use it?
 Absolutely.
-There will be a registration page and anyone can use the services in any way they see fit, though please do so **at your own risk**.
+There will be a registration page and anyone can use the suite in any way they see fit, though please do so **at your own risk**.
 I will always aim for code to be production-level and thoroughly tested, but this is and will always be a hobby project.

 *Everything you see is likely a work in progress and subject to change as this will be a long-term project which I work on in my spare time.
 If you have any suggestions feel free to let me know by opening up an issue in any of the various repositories.*